-The extent of additional affordable housing to address Texan's needs is determined by vacant units for rent and homes for sale.
+The extent of additional affordable housing to address Texan's needs is determined by vacant units for rent and for sale.

 Affordable housing availability will be measured by variables that relate directly to housing resources.
 In order to take into account both market-rate and subsidized units, vacancies will be used.
 A high number of vacancies indicate that a market has an adequate supply or possibly an oversupply of housing.
 Vacancies offer a direct measure of housing availability for single-family non-rental activities.
+Housing availability for single family activities is measured using both vacant units for sale and vacant units for rent.